galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 type: tutorial_hands_on
 key_points:
   - The ToolFactory is a Galaxy tool for programmers and informaticians.
-  - It can turn any simple, working command line script into proper Galaxy tool with a test in a few minutes.
+  - It can turn any simple, working command line script into a proper Galaxy tool with a test in a few minutes.
   - It generates complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI
   - Designed for informaticians who enjoy developing scripts in Galaxy using IEs but struggle to wrap even simple scripts at first because there is so much to learn and so little time.
   - With a script, you can control the way parameters are read from the command line so can bypass some of the ToolFactory's limited flexibility.
   - The ToolFactory is a code generator.
 It only deals with relatively simple situations.
 These are common in small scale Galaxy analyses.
   - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly taking considerable experience to master.
-  - Those tools are suitable for a wide range of Conda dependencies.
+  - Those tools are needed to deal with the entire spectrum of Conda dependency command line generation requirements.
   - Please do not upload trivial tools to the main toolshed!!

 objectives: